Overview of Practice

 He also served from 1995 to 2014 as psychiatrist to the Department of Defense's Deployment Health Clinical Center at Walter Reed, for which he was awarded the Army Certificate of Achievement by the Commanding General, North American Regional Medical Command, in 2001.
 And on 19 March 2010, he received the Certificate of Appreciation for Contribution to the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury, presented by Loree K. Sutton, M.D., Brigadier General, Medical Corps, USA, Director DCoE.

 Active in leadership roles in psychiatric organizations, Dr. Crowley served on the Board of Trustees of The American Psychiatric Association from 2010 to 2016.

-He is a Past President of the Washington Psychiatric Society and Immediate Past Chair of its Ethics Committee; Distinguished Life Fellow of the American Psychiatric Association; Member of the American College of Psychiatrists; and Fellow of the American Academy of Psychoanalysis and Dynamic Psychiatry.
+He is a Past President of the Washington Psychiatric Society and Past Chair of its Ethics Committee; Distinguished Life Fellow of the American Psychiatric Association; Member of the American College of Psychiatrists; and Psychoanalytic Fellow of the American Academy of Dynamic Psychiatry and Psychoanalysis.
 In the American Academy of Psychiatry and the Law, Dr. Crowley served on the Executive Council from 2007 to 2010, and earlier on the Committee on Peer Review of Psychiatric Testimony.
 For three terms he was Chair, Guttmacher Award Board-- the joint committee of the American Psychiatric Association and American Academy of Psychiatry and the Law which annually judges and awards the prize for the best contribution to the literature of forensic psychiatry.
 From 2004-2010 he served on the Isaac Ray Award Committee, which annually selects a person who has made outstanding contributions to forensic psychiatry or to the psychiatric aspects of jurisprudence.